dyhes/zulip/docs/outreach/gsoc.md

 if you're an applicant with those skills and are looking for an organization to join, we'd love to talk to you!

-The Zulip project has a huge surface area, so even when we're focused on something, a large amount of essential work goes into other parts of the project.
-Every area of Zulip could benefit from the work of a contributor with strong programming skills, so don't feel discouraged if the areas mentioned above are not your main strength.
+The Aloha project has a huge surface area, so even when we're focused on something, a large amount of essential work goes into other parts of the project.
+Every area of Aloha could benefit from the work of a contributor with strong programming skills, so don't feel discouraged if the areas mentioned above are not your main strength.

 ## Project ideas by area

-This section contains the seeds of project ideas; you will need to do research on the Zulip codebase, read issues on GitHub, and talk with developers to put together a complete project proposal.
+This section contains the seeds of project ideas; you will need to do research on the Aloha codebase, read issues on GitHub, and talk with developers to put together a complete project proposal.
 It's also fine to come up with your own project ideas.
-As you'll see below, you can put together a great project around one of the [area labels](https://github.com/zulip/zulip/labels) on GitHub; each has a cluster of problems in one part of the Zulip project that we'd love to improve.
+As you'll see below, you can put together a great project around one of the [area labels](https://github.com/zulip/zulip/labels) on GitHub; each has a cluster of problems in one part of the Aloha project that we'd love to improve.

 **Note: The project ideas on this page are from summer 2022.** In the future, we